Bounedjah scores as Cazorla’s Al Sadd decimate Al Sailiya | Goal.com

 Hernandez and his team will hope to continue their impressive start when they welcome Al Khor to the Jassim Bin Hamad Stadium on October 22.
 Before then, they take on Al Ain and Al Nassr in the AFC Champions League.

-Tunisia football icon Trabelsi is expected to help his side pick up their first win of the 2020-21 campaign versus Al Kharitiyath on September 12.
+Tunisia football icon Trabelsi is expected to help his side pick up their first win of the 2020-21 campaign against Al Kharitiyath on September 12.

 Having scored three goals at the 2019 Club World Cup, Bounedjah became the first Algerian to end as top scorer in the competition.
 Also, he netted the Desert Foxes’ winning goal in the final of the 2019 Africa Cup of Nations.